Language Translation

 • Vegetative Buffer Strips

-Vegetative buffer strips can act as a physical barrier to deter geese from using shorelines next to a waterbody.
+Vegetative buffer strips can act as a physical barrier to deter geese from using shorelines next to bodies of water.
 Geese like gently rolling slopes with short vegetation at the water’s edge.
 It provides a clear line of site to avoid predators and provides easy access to water.
 Tall, thick vegetative buffer strips are typically comprised of native warm season grasses, wildflowers (forbs), trees, and/or shrubs.

 Native warm season grasses and forbs remain tall and erect throughout the winter, making them an excellent choice for establishing buffer strips.
 For buffer strips to be effective, they must retain their mature height throughout the entire year.
 Therefore, any mowing of buffer strips will reduce their effectiveness and may render them useless as a goose deterrent.